-2.1 Any conduct that violates the The Rules and Regulations for the Maintenance of Public Order pursuant to Article 129-A of the Education Law, also known as the Henderson

-Rules, also violates shall be interpreted consistently with this policy.
-Prohibited conduct under the Henderson Rules generally includes any behavior that adversely affects or directly threatens to negatively affect the safety of persons or their opportunity to enjoy the benefits of the University or materially disrupts or seriously threatens to materially disrupt University functions or operations, whether or not such conduct occurs on property owned, leased or licensed by the University.

-- 2.2 Examples of such prohibited conduct that may arise in connection with expressive activities include: - causing or threatening physical harm to a person or attempting to coerce or intimidate a person with the intent to cause or reasonably foreseeable result that such person to will fear for his/her safety (Henderson Rules 1, 5, 6, 7, 9); - interfering with the freedom of movement of any person, including such person's free entry to or exit from University property or facilities (Henderson Rules 1, 6, 7); - shouting down or otherwise preventing a speaker from delivering remarks at a University program or event or ejecting participants in a public forum or meeting because of their viewpoint; - damaging or destroying University property or other public or private property located on University property (Henderson Rules 1, 5, 6, 7); - preventing the performance of educational or other institutional duties by any member of the University community (Henderson Rules 1, 6, 7); - occupying or remaining on any property or facility owned or operated by the University after receiving due notice to depart Henderson Rules 2 and 3). - 2.42.3 Students who engage in prohibited conduct are subject to discipline under Article XV of the CUNY Bylaws.
+- 2.1 The Rules and Regulations for the Maintenance of Public Order pursuant to Article 129-A of the Education Law, also known as the Henderson Rules, shall be interpreted consistently with this policy.
+Prohibited conduct under the Henderson Rules generally includes any behavior that adversely affects or directly threatens to negatively affect the safety of persons or their opportunity to enjoy the benefits of the University or materially disrupts or seriously threatens to materially disrupt University functions or operations, whether or not such conduct occurs on property owned, leased or licensed by the University. - 2.2 Examples of such prohibited conduct that may arise in connection with expressive activities include: - causing or threatening physical harm to a person or attempting to coerce or intimidate a person with the intent or reasonably foreseeable result that such person will fear for his/her safety (Henderson Rules 1, 5, 6, 7, 9); - interfering with the freedom of movement of any person, including such person's free entry to or exit from University property or facilities (Henderson Rules 1, 6, 7); - shouting down or otherwise preventing a speaker from delivering remarks at a University program or event or ejecting participants in a public forum or meeting because of their viewpoint (Henderson Rules 1, 5, 6, 7); and - preventing the performance of educational or other institutional duties by any member of the University community (Henderson Rules 1, 6, 7). - 2.3 Students who engage in prohibited conduct are subject to discipline under Article XV of the CUNY Bylaws.
 Employees who engage in prohibited conduct are also subject to disciplinary action as prescribed under the governing collective bargaining agreement and/or University policy.
 In addition, in cases in which the conduct at issue may violate the law, the University may take appropriate action, including seeking judicial remedies or referring the matter to external law enforcement authorities.